CyberT33N/docker-cheat-sheet/README.md

 ## file
-- Tells where the Dockerfile is located
+- Tells where the Dockerfile is located.
+For default it chooses the current path.
 - -f or --file
 ```bash
 docker build -f